griffithlab/pmbio.org/_posts/0003-02-01-Alignment.md

 - Y: use soft clipping for supplementary alignments
 - R: read group header line info.
 See table in [Data Module](/module-02-inputs/0002/05/01/Data/) for sample details.

+#TO DO - use a single dataset (e.g., Exome Norm) to demonstrate individual commands.
+Then process the rest with more efficient piped commands.

 ### Run bwa mem using the above information

 ```bash